skypilot-org/skypilot/docs/source/reference/tpu.rst

 The above YAML considers :code:`n1-highmem-8` as the host machine and :code:`tpu-v2-8` as the TPU node resource.
 You may modify the host instance type or TPU type as you wish.
-To show more TPU accelerators, you may run the command :code:`sky show-gpus --all` or refer to GCP's `documentation <https://cloud.google.com/tpu/docs/regions-zones>`_.
+To show more TPU accelerators, you may run the command :code:`sky show-gpus`.

-Now, we show a complete YAML for running `mnist training <https://cloud.google.com/tpu/docs/tutorials/mnist-2.x>`_ on TPU node with TensorFlow.
+Now, we show a complete YAML for running `MNIST training <https://cloud.google.com/tpu/docs/tutorials/mnist-2.x>`_ on TPU node with TensorFlow.

 .. code-block:: yaml